Learn from the pros at Wattbike about how to increase your pedalling efficiency and how it will improve your performance.

 A more efficient cyclist will change the angle of their foot as their pedal, so that they are applying as much force as possible throughout the entire revolution of the crank.
 One way to visualise this is to break your pedal stroke into four key stages.

-Check out Eight things you need to know before setting up a home trainer to pratice the pedalling at any time of the year.
+Check out Eight things you need to know before setting up a home trainer to practice the pedalling at any time of the year.

 Based on the Index of Force Effectiveness (IFE), a method used in cycling to express the mechanical efficiency of pedalling, the real-time PES assesses the impact of changes in your pedalling technique by measuring the forces applied to the pedals.
 It then gives your pedalling efficiency a score on a colour coded, sliding scale and visualises your pedalling in a Polar View graph.